 To qualify for your State Pension and other certain benefits you must pay National Insurance (NI) contributions.

 NI 'classes' are the different types of National Insurance.
 The class you pay depends on:

 You stop paying Class 1 National Insurance when you reach the State Pension age if you are employed.
 Being self-employed means you stop paying:

 Your employment status and earnings determine your National Insurance Class.
-Gaps in your National Insurance record may also affect NI classes.
+Gaps in your National Insurance record may also affect NIC classes.

 |National Insurance Class||Who Should Pay National Insurance Contributions|